spdx/spdx-3-model/model/Security/Classes/CvssV3VulnAssessmentRelationship.md

 ## Description

-A CvssV2VulnAssessmentRelationship relationship describes the characteristics and impact of a vulnerability using version 3.1 of the Common Vulnerability Scoring System (CVSS) as defined on [https://www.first.org/cvss/v3.1/specification-document](https://www.first.org/cvss/v3.1/specification-document).
+A CvssV3VulnAssessmentRelationship relationship describes the determined score, severity, and vector of a vulnerability using version 3.1 of the Common Vulnerability Scoring System (CVSS) as defined on [https://www.first.org/cvss/v3.1/specification-document](https://www.first.org/cvss/v3.1/specification-document).
+It is intented to communicate the results of using a CVSS calculator.

 ## Metadata